-Emé Fallon is the security chief of Dragonfire Station, and does a damn good job of it.
+Emé Fallon is a PAC officer and the security chief of Dragonfire Station—and she does a damn good job of it.
 That’s where her competence ends.
-Outside of work, she has a wife she doesn’t know, a captain who seems to hate Without a past, all she has is the present, and she’ll stop at nothing to ensure she has a future.
+Outside of work, she has a wife she doesn’t know, a captain who seems to hate her, and a lot of questions that don’t add up.

 Fragments (Dragonfire Station, Book 2)